Stimulating Diffusion Model for Image Denoising via Adaptive Embedding and Ensembling: Introduction

-As smartphones have become ubiquitous, capturing high-quality images has become increasingly demanding.
-However, capturing images under extreme conditions, such as low-light environments, can lead to significant information loss due to noise.
-As a result, image denoising with good perceptual performance and low distortion has become a crucial and active research area.
+\IEEEPARstart{A}{s} smartphones have become ubiquitous, the pursuit of capturing high-quality images has become notably more demanding.
+Yet, when capturing images under challenging conditions, such as low-light environments, substantial information would be lost due to imaging noise.
+Consequently, the field of image denoising, with a focus on achieving low distortion and high perception, has been as a vital and thriving area of research.

 Traditional methods~\cite{KSVD,lowrank,smooth1} rely on image priors to guide the denoising process, but their effectiveness is limited under extreme conditions.
-With the development of deep learning, discriminative methods have become the mainstream method.
-Discriminative methods~\cite{liang2021swinir,zamir2022restormer,2021Plug,2016Beyond,2017FFDNet}, are trained on pairs of noisy and clean images using supervised learning.
-However, these methods often struggle with perceptual performance, particularly under extreme noise levels.
+With the development of deep learning, discriminative methods have become the mainstream method, which are usually trained by pixel-level losses~\cite{liang2021swinir,zamir2022restormer,2021Plug,2016Beyond,2017FFDNet}.
+Actually, the pixel-level losses tend to predict the median (or average) of all possible values rather than the realistic images~\cite{mathieu2016deep,Ledig_2017_CVPR}.
+Thus, these discriminative methods often struggle with perceptual quality, particularly under extreme noise levels.

-To alleviate this problem, image restoration tasks usually employ generative methods.
-Current state-of-the-art solutions usually rely on Generative Adversarial Networks (GANs)~\cite{2014Generative,wang2018esrgan,kupyn2018deblurgan}.
-However, little work has been done to improve the perceptual performance of image denoising, even though generative approaches have been introduced to address real noise modeling~\cite{maleky2022noise2noiseflow,jang2021c2n}.
+To improve perceptual quality, other image restoration tasks usually employ generative methods.
+Current state-of-the-art solutions usually rely on Generative Adversarial Networks (GANs)~\cite{2014Generative,Ledig_2017_CVPR,kupyn2018deblurgan}.
+However, little work has been done to improve the perceptual quality of image denoising, even though generative approaches have been introduced to address real noise modeling~\cite{maleky2022noise2noiseflow,jang2021c2n}.
 Moreover, GAN-based methods are widely blamed for artifacts and inconsistency, leading to significant distortion, especially for extreme degradation.